 - GE Capital in connection with its acquisition of IOS Capital LLC and the establishment of a vendor financing program with IKON Office Solutions, Inc.

-Mr. Bernard is recognized as a “Notable Practitioner” for M&A in the U.S. by IFLR1000 where clients describe him as “a phenomenal attorney and truly values the relationship with his client.
+Mr. Bernard is recognized as a “Rising Star” for M&A in the U.S. by IFLR1000 where clients describe him as “a phenomenal attorney and truly values the relationship with his client.
 He seamlessly integrates into the business to effectively communicate issues and facilitate favourable outcomes.”

 Mr. Bernard graduated from Colgate University with a B.A. in 1993 and received his J.D., magna cum laude, from St. John’s University School of Law in 1998.
 He is a member of the State Bar of New York, and member of the American Bar Association.